yintrigue/portfolio-ds/README.md

 # Ying's DS Portfolio

 I love data and I love photography.
 This is a GitHub portfolio of my select data science projects.
-Visit [Yintrigue.com](https://yintrigue.com/) for my works on photography.
+Please visit [Yintrigue.com](https://yintrigue.com/) for my works on photography.

 ## Table of Contents